A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Introduction

 \section{Introduction}

 Simultaneous localization and mapping (SLAM), as one of the essential techniques and functionalities used by robots to perform autonomous navigation tasks~\cite{thrun2002probabilistic}, aims to build a map to construct a spatial representation of the unknown environment, and simultaneously locate the robot on the map being built.
-A large amount of research focuses on solving the SLAM problem with various types of sensors~\cite{taketomi2017visual,santos2013evaluation}, including monocular and stereo cameras, RGB-D cameras, and \LiDAR sensors.
+A large amount of research focuses on solving the SLAM problem with various types of sensors~\cite{taketomi2017visual,santos2013evaluation,filipenko2018comparison}, including monocular and stereo cameras, RGB-D cameras, and \LiDAR sensors.
 Compared to camera sensors, \LiDAR sensors are capable of obtaining more accurate distance and depth information by actively projecting laser beams, and are less subject to illumination changes in the environment.
 Hence, \LiDAR sensors are widely used in autonomous driving and a considerable amount of research has been performed on using \LiDAR sensors to resolve the SLAM problem~\cite{santos2013evaluation,kohlbrecher2011flexible,hess2016real}, and other autonomous driving tasks including object detection~\cite{yang2018pixor}, classification~\cite{qi2017pointnet}, and tracking~\cite{asvadi20163d}.

 In regard to mammals, research findings have shown that animals such as rodents have a different navigation system.
 Mammals are born with instinctive abilities and skills to perform navigation and cognition tasks.
 Successful discoveries have been made in investigating and understanding the spatial representation and navigation system of mammalian brains.
-Studies from neuroscience~\cite{moser2008place} have revealed that the hippocampus and entorhinal cortex play an important role in spatial navigation by coordinating several types of neurons for different functionalities, including place cells~\cite{o1971hippocampus,o1976place}, head direction cells~\cite{taube1990head}, and grid cells~\cite{hafting2005microstructure,hasselmo2008grid}.
+Studies from neuroscience~\cite{moser2008place} have revealed that the hippocampus and entorhinal cortex play an important role in spatial navigation by coordinating several types of neurons for different functionalities, including place cells~\cite{o1971hippocampus,o1976place}, head direction cells~\cite{taube1990head}, grid cells~\cite{hafting2005microstructure,hasselmo2008grid}, and boundary cells~\cite{hartley2000modeling,lever2009boundary,hinman2019neuronal}, in which the studies demonstrate these types of neurons are related to place recognition, boundary sensing, and path integration which is the capacity to use idiothetic cues to track the animal’s movements~\cite{bing2021toward,byrne2017learning}.